What YOU can do With a Women's Studies Degree

 Lynn Westling (2008) is a Visiting Associate Professor of Physics at Wesleyan University

 Tiara Willie (WMS MA 2012) is current the doctoral program in Public Health at Yale.

 Katherine Wiltshire (2003) is the Executive Director of the Women's Hall of Fame located at Southern Connecticut State University

-Jessica York is Director of Exploratory Academic Advising at Fairfield University.
+Jessica York is the Academic Program Manager at Post University.

 Ellen Zitani is completing her Doctoral degree in History at City University in New York, and is working as an Adjunct Faculty at Hunter College, City Universityof New York.

 The status of SCSU Women's Studies alumni was last updated September 2014.